ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/john-carpenter-bundle-giveaway.markdown

   \ vinyl, a keyring, 4 newly designed posters for THE FOG, ESCAPE FROM NEW YORK,\
   \ THEY LIVE and PRINCE OF DARKNESS and a set of 6 postcards!
 PLUS that’s not all\
   \ two runners up will win a bundle of THE FOG on Blu-Ray and a T-shirt.</p>"
-section3-content: "<p>Think no more and enter the form below for a chance of win one\
+section3-content: "<p>Think no more and enter the form below for a chance to win one\
   \ of the 3 bundles that we are giving away to 3 lucky NME AAA members!
 Hurry up\
   \ and it could be yours!</p>\r\n<p>Good luck!</p>"
 entry-title: "Win one of 3 bundles of John Carpenter’s 4K Restorations!"